Pyxis of al-Mughira: The Medallions

-Interpretation Controversy
+Interpretation controversy

 Scholars like Renata Holod argue that the pyxis was a present given to al-Mughira with an ironic, comical edge as a reminder to him that he would never be the next in line for rule.
 Holod also suspects the gift was not from the caliph or commissioned by al-Mughira; however, scholars like Makariou who refute this claim argue that it would be difficult for someone other than royalty to commission such a highly expensive item and to solely focus to a purely ironic message does not lead anywhere.
-Makariou’s arguments also conflict with Prado-Vilar, who focuses solely on the pyxis as a vessel of serious warning to al-Mughira in regards to any political goals he may have had; however, Makariou contends that this argument shows lack of knowledge in regards to medieval caliphate customs and that it was not in the nature of the caliph to be so seriously concerned with internal power struggles.
+Makariou's arguments also conflict with those of Prado-Vilar, who focuses solely on the pyxis as a vessel of serious warning to al-Mughira regarding his potential political goals; however, Makariou contends that this argument shows a lack of knowledge concerning medieval caliphate customs and that it was not in the nature of the caliph to be so deeply concerned with internal power struggles.

-The actual purpose of the pyxis of al-Mughira is highly argued and unanimously unknown.
-We do know the caliphate of Cordoba was infamous for their ability to acquire highly expensive and luxurious materials for their royal court.
-And because of their power, capabilities and secrecy, they maintained a singular and exclusive relationship with Northern Africa; a trading agreement no other dynasty was able to access.
-Ivory, a valuable and hard to work with material, was one of the many ways they displayed their wealth and power; however, using these capabilities to create the pyxis of al-Mughira is widely seen as wasteful and mediocre because of its leisurely context indicated by the assortment of princely entertainments on its exterior; however it is a vessel of impeccable craftsmanship and expert design.
-To date the pyxis of al-Mughira’s purpose is still speculated and debated.
-It is currently a part of the Islamic Art collection at the Louvre in Paris.
+The actual purpose of the pyxis of al-Mughira remains a subject of debate and is ultimately unknown.
+According to Glaire D. Anderson, the events that are speculated to be depicted on the pyxis are not likely to be related to any events that would have unfolded years later.
+Anderson also argues that the pyxis was most likely commissioned by al-Mushtaq, consort of Abd al-Rahman III, for her son and reinforces this argument by making connections to how al-Mushtaq's wealth directly connected her to Umayyad ateliers.
+Makariou argued that the pyxis was commissioned as a coming of age gift, however, Anderson rebuts this by explaining that gifts of that sort would be given to youths around the ages of thirteen or fourteen and not eighteen, which would have been the age of al-Mughira at the time.
+Although ivory was a valuable and difficult material to work with, using it to create the pyxis of al-Mughira is viewed by some as worldly due to its leisurely context of princely entertainment; nevertheless, the vessel exhibits impeccable craftsmanship and expert design.
+To date the pyxis of al-Mughira's purpose is still speculated and debated.
+It is currently a part of the Islamic art collection at the Louvre in Paris.